TheOdinProject/curriculum/new_course/1_programming_fundementals/debugging.md

 ### Using PRY
 [Pry](https://github.com/pry/pry) is a Ruby gem that provides you with an interactive [REPL](https://www.rubyguides.com/2018/12/what-is-a-repl-in-ruby/) while your program is running.
 It's very similar to IRB, but with added functionality.

 You can use Pry to debug by first installing it in your terminal by running `gem install pry`.
 You can then make it available in your program by requiring it at the top of your file with `require 'pry'`.
-Finally to use Pry you just need to call `binding.pry` at any point in your program.
+Finally, to use Pry you just need to call `binding.pry` at any point in your program.

 ~~~ruby
 # script.rb